Green-T-Den/sailing-logger-api/README.md

 ### Sailing Logger API
 This HATEOAS API is the backend for our [Sailing Logger](https://github.com/Green-T-Den/sailing-logger).
-<br/>This branch was completely rewritten to better conform to Spring HATEOAS documentation.
 <br/>Still heavily under development

 #### Tech Stack